manhdz9990/shelby-testnet-node-guide/README.md

 # 🔎 Step 7 — Verify RPC Endpoint

-Test your RPC endpoint in the browser.
+Open the RPC endpoint in your browser.

 ```
 http://YOUR_SERVER_IP:8545
 ```

-If the endpoint responds, your **RPC node is operational**.
+If the endpoint responds, the **RPC node is operational**.

 ---